tachithanhdanh/HCMUS-Advanced-Programming/README.md

 # HCMUS-Advanced-Programming

-This is my weekly exercises of Advanced Programming course in HCMUS.
+These are my weekly exercises for Advanced Programming course in HCMUS.